 - Using a single image size across all delivery mediums

 Do you find yourself making at least one – if not more – of these mistakes, and could benefit by re-evaluating your processes and optimizing the way you handle images?

 Cloudinary can help.
-We've got you covered from upload through storage, manipulation, optimization and delivery.
+We’ve got you covered from upload through storage, transformation, optimization and delivery.
 Sign up for free and discover how we can help you avoid these problems.